 At Slater and Gordon Lawyers, we completely understand the pain and distress and sometimes life changing effects that car crash injuries can cause.
 Our experienced road traffic accident solicitors will guide you through the process of claiming compensation with minimal hassle for you, so you can focus on getting better.

 If you’ve been in a car accident, we can provide immediate legal representation and rehabilitation support anywhere in the UK.
 Our specialist team has a vast amount of experience in dealing with insurance companies who tend to be very reluctant to pay compensation in these kinds of cases.
 Someone trying to pursue a case on their own, without expert legal representation, could easily find themselves persuaded to accept a low settlement offer.
 Other dangers of going it alone include invalidating your claim due to a mistake or inaccuracy, or not providing the right kind of evidence.
 This is why it’s important to have a good solicitor representing you and your interests.

 Slater and Gordon Lawyers are a leading personal injury law firm with offices across the UK.
-We have solicitors that specialise in car accident claims nationwide and have offices in London, Manchester, Watford, Liverpool, Chester, Birmingham, Sheffield, Cardiff, Edinburgh, Cambridge, Milton Keynes, Preston and Wrexham.
+We have solicitors that specialise in car accident claims nationwide and have offices in Birmingham, Cambridge, Cardiff, Edinburgh, Leeds, Liverpool, London, Manchester, Preston and Watford.

 Many solicitors at are members of the Law Society Personal Injury Panel, the Association of Personal Injury Lawyers (APIL) and the Pan European Organisation of Personal Injury Lawyers (PEOPIL).

 98% of our car accident injury claims are funded through a Conditional Fee Agreement.
 This is what most people know as a no win no fee agreement and it means there is no financial risk to you.
 You will only pay a fee if we win your case and you have been awarded compensation.